top of page

 Because you’re buying via your super for the purpose of long-term wealth, you’ll want the property to:

-• Generate strong rental income
+• Generate strong rental income.

-• Be in an area with capital growth potential
+• Be in an area with capital growth potential.

-• Fit within your fund’s investment strategy
+• Fit within your fund’s investment strategy.

-You’re not picking a house you'd love to live in, you’re picking one that performs like a business asset.
+You’re not picking a house you'd love to live in; you’re picking one that performs like a business asset.

 Unfortunately, the phrase “Buy a home with your super” can be used as a marketing hook by property spruikers or unqualified promoters who either don’t understand the rules or choose to blur the lines to generate leads.
-Don't fall for these traps.. at the very least, speak with a licensed professional who can give you the full picture.
+Don't fall for these traps.
+At the very least, speak with a licensed professional who can give you the full picture.

 Final Word: SMSF Property Can Be Powerful — But It's Not a Shortcut